-Hi ho Botanists of the world, and especially the students in EEOB 2210, Ohio Plants, Summer 2018!
+Hi ho Botanists of the world, and especially the students in EEOB 2210, Ohio Plants, Summer 2019!
 I’m very excited to have the privilege of guiding your exploration of the wild plants of the Buckeye State.
 I’m a botanist with a background in pollination ecology and prairie ecosystem restoration.
 For about 20 years I was a full-time faculty member in EEOB at OSU’s Marion Campus.
 Before that I worked 10 years for the U.S. Army Corps of Engineers as a wetlands biologist.
-Since retiring from OSU last year I’ve settled into an “emeritus” position at the Museum of Biological Diversity where I am helping to identify and catalog bryophyte and lichen herbarium specimens, and teaching this class (which helps me pay for cameras –I just bought another one!).
+Since retiring from OSU a couple years ago I’ve settled into an “emeritus” position at the Museum of Biological Diversity where I am helping to identify and catalog bryophyte and lichen herbarium specimens, and teaching this class (which helps me pay for cameras –I just bought another one!).

 I enjoy photographing plants, especially small ones.
 Here’s a photo of me snapping a pic of some lichens (which technically are not plants) on a tree trunk.
 Presently I am working on a photographic field guide to common Ohio bryophytes and lichens.